ubdussamad/Steganography/README.md

 This tools embeds any piece of data may it be a audio,video or a binary executable into an image without any significant change in the image itself.
 (Apart from the image becoming a little brighter)

+## Dependencies
+1. Numpy can be installed by `pip install numpy`
+2. Pillow can be installed by `pip install pillow`

 ## Usage
 A quick run of this python script should do the job provided the paths (relative or real) to the target image to modify and the data which is to be embedded.

 ##### Embedding the data into image :-
 ```